Prospective Graduate Students

 3) A resume and a statement of purpose will be required of you in the electronic application: UPLOAD the resume and Statement of Purpose into the online application.

-4) GRE (Please note that our university code to report your scores is 005859): The GRE is NOT required for the application or to be considered for funding.
+4) GRE (Optional): The GRE is NOT required for the application or to be considered for funding.
 Applicants are welcome to submit a general GRE score, if desired.
 Decisions to admit are based on a prospective student’s entire application package.